Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 Qtrade

-Qtrade is another Canadian-based company that offers competitive pricing when it comes to Canadian energy ETFs.
+Qtrade is another Canadian-based company that offers competitive pricing regarding Canadian energy ETFs.

-The company offers commission-free trading on selected ETFs as well as a flat fee of $8.75 for every other trade.
+The company offers commission-free trading on selected ETFs and a flat fee of $8.75 for every other trade.
 This fee drops down to $6.75 for frequent traders who carry out over 150 trades in a quarter.

 Learn more about Qtrade in this review.